Alchemist-X/howcryptoworksbook/Chapter_03_Solana_Ecosystem.md

 The network has evolved considerably through operational challenges.
 Early Solana suffered from congestion-related outages that critics frequently highlighted.
 Notably, in February 2024, Solana experienced an outage lasting roughly five hours, caused by a bug in the BPF loader cache.
 However, systematic upgrades (versions 1.17 and 1.18), including QUIC networking improvements, Turbine propagation refinements, and runtime optimizations, have significantly reduced both the frequency and severity of these issues, delivering increased inclusion rates and overall reliability.

 That said, fee dynamics don't guarantee inclusion during extreme congestion.
 In periods of high network activity (such as the memecoin frenzy in 2024), Solana has experienced elevated rates of "dropped" transactions.
 These are transactions that never reach a block due to network overload, insufficient priority fees, or expired blockhashes, and they leave no on-chain record.
 This differs from "failed" transactions, which are actually processed and included in a block but revert due to program logic errors or unmet conditions (like excessive slippage).
+In practice, users and applications mitigate dropped transactions by retrying with higher priority fees or using services that forward transactions to multiple leaders.

+The sub-second confirmations users experience, along with the inclusion behavior described above, are direct consequences of the consensus, scheduling, and networking stack operating beneath the surface.

 ## Section III: Consensus, Scheduling, and Networking